matthiasblum/idrpred/README.md

 ### Docker

-A Docker image ofr `idrpred` is available from [Docker Hub](https://hub.docker.com/r/matblum/idrpred).
+A Docker image of `idrpred` is available from [Docker Hub](https://hub.docker.com/r/matblum/idrpred).

 ## Usage